kevinash/awesome-ai/README.md

-# Awesome AI: Make Art with Artificial Intelligence
+# MAKE ART with Artificial Intelligence
 >Make and Sell your Art with Artificial Intelligence, Blockchain and NFT

 Book by Kevin Ashley